-Hope Unit is one of our in-patient facilities, situated within Fairfield Hospital in Bury.
+Hope Unit is an inpatient service based at Fairfield Hospital in Bury.

-The unit provides intensive assessment and treatment for mental illness or psychiatric disorder, for which enhanced community treatment is no longer viable or safe.
+ββββThe unit provides intensive assessment and treatment for mental illness or psychiatric disorder, where treatment outside of hospital is no longer viable or safe.
 This can include if you are detained under the Mental Health Act.

 Your length of stay on the Hope Unit is around four to six weeks, but this will vary depending on your individual needs.